brandid/course-maker-pro/README.md

-# Course Maker Theme for BrandID
+# Course Maker Pro Theme for BrandID

 A WordPress Personal Branding Theme from brandiD